sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 - We need to very carefully evaluate what the new person in Ephesians refers to.
 I believe it makes a lot of sense that this includes more than just a husband.

 - When I read some of the verses in Eph 1-3, I begin to think it's possible they they don't just refer to the husband alone, but that they may refer to the bringing together of both of these callings one day in Christ.

+- Eve was taken out of Adam when he slept.
+This could very well be a symbol of death and resurrection.
+After the resurrection, God brought the bride to Adam.

 - Bring out the point that the picture on the box is Christ and the new person that is being formed in him.
 - Adam and Eve, the Nations and Israel are really shadows of this ultimate reality.